puppetlabs/puppet-docs/source/pe/3.7/orchestration_adding_actions.markdown

 [The policy file format is documented here.][actionpolicy]
 When configuring caller IDs in policy files, note that PE uses the following two IDs by default:

-* `cert=peadmin-public` --- the command line orchestration client, as used by the `peadmin` user on the puppet master server.
+* `cert=peadmin-public` --- the command line orchestration client, as used by the `peadmin` user on the Puppet master server.
 * `cert=puppet-dashboard-public` --- the live management page in the PE console.

 Example: This code would completely disable the package plugin's `update` option, to force users to do package upgrades through your centralized Puppet code: